-Course Organization: The course includes both synchronous (real time) and asynchronous (on your own time) elements.
-It will consist of a combination of readings, pre-recorded lectures, online discussion forums, student presentations, class discussions, and case studies.
+Course Organization: This course will include both in-person and asynchronous (on your own time) elements.
+It will consist of a combination of readings, pre-recorded lectures, student presentations, class discussions, case studies and class exercises.
 Lectures will be available in advance of each class and can be accessed through the 'Lessons' tab on the course's OWL site.
-Synchronous meetings will occur on Thursdays from 4:30-6:30pm (ET).
-Links for all class meetings will also be available on OWL - via the 'Zoom' tab.
+In-person meetings will occur on Wednesdays from 4:30-6:30pm in SSC 4255.